Jaron-U/jaron-u.github.io/_pages/home.md

 ---

 Hi 👋,
-My name is Jianglong Yu(Jaron). recently graduated with a bachelor's degree in Computer Science from Oregon State University.
-I will soon be embarking on my journey as a graduate student at TAMU, specializing in AI within the field of Computer Science.
-Currently, I am actively seeking internship opportunities for the summer of 2024.
+My name is Jianglong Yu(Jaron).
+Energetic and aspiring Computer Science Master's student at Texas A&M University, with a strong passion and focus on Artificial Intelligence, machine learning, and software development.
+Known for my quick learning abilities, problem-solving skills, and a collaborative mindset, I am eager to apply these skills in a challenging internship.
+I aim to contribute to innovative projects, gaining practical experience in real-world applications, while preparing for a future career in cutting-edge technology sectors like autonomous driving.
+My goal is to continuously enhance my knowledge in AI and machine learning, driving innovation and technological advancement.

 ##  Research
 - **GIS Tool – Safer-Ways**
+  * **Keyword:**  ArcGIS, Flask, JavaScript, Routing, Leaflet
   *Mentor: [Professor.
 Joseph Louis](https://research.engr.oregonstate.edu/louis/about)*
   - Developed Safer-Ways, an app for optimal route calculation while avoiding hazards.
   - Created user-friendly interfaces using ArcGIS Pro and open-source routing software.